You must register before the outing. See the

 The departure time from the meeting location is

-leader or the group to wait for you.
+group to wait for you.

 If you plan to use local transit, use the "map" link in the